 The sheer amount of paperwork, disclosures and legal documentation can be daunting.
 In fact, 18 percent of FSBO sellers polled said that “insufficient knowledge of the paperwork” was the most difficult part of selling their home without an agent.

-Realtor expertise can range from legal rules that govern real estate transfers to knowledge of the marketplace to making sure you hide the valuables during your open house.
-They should be able to evaluate the strength of offers, strategize about counter offers and know when to arrange a backup offer.
+Realtor expertise can range from legal rules that govern real estate transfers, to a knowledge of the marketplace, to making sure you hide the valuables during your open house.
+They should be able to evaluate the strength of offers, strategize about counteroffers and know when to arrange a backup offer.
 They know how to stage your home and what colors to paint it.
 They know that all your fixtures should match and your lighting should be updated.

 They are there to do whatever it takes to close the deal.
 They’ve done it hundreds of times, and they know how to handle surprises.